Skip to Main Content

 The Basics

-When sending your end of the year appeals, there are a few key items that all nonprofit emails need to include.
+When sending your end-of-year appeals, there are a few essential items that all nonprofit emails need to include.
 Each of your year-end giving emails should include these items no matter what.

 • A great subject line.
-Drawing someone in with a great subject line is a vital first step in getting someone to open your year-end appeal.
-While that alone can’t get someone to donate, it can make or break your email open rates.
+Drawing someone in with a strong subject line is a vital first step in getting someone to open your year-end appeal.
+While subject lines alone can’t get someone to donate, they can make or break your email open rates.

 • Donor-centric language.
 This is a drum we’ll continue to beat.
 If you make the message about yourself and not the donor, they will check out quickly and not click through.
 Count the number of times the words “you” or “your” appear in the fundraising email versus the words “we” or “our.”
-If you are talking more about yourself and not the donor’s role in making change, it’s time to make changes to your email copy.
+If you are talking more about your organization and not the donor’s role in making change, it’s time to update your email copy.

 • An optimized donation experience.
 You can have the greatest email ever written that beats the highest click-through rates the world has ever seen, but if your donation page is terrible, it won’t matter—you’ll lose the donation.
-Make sure your donation page is optimized, otherwise all your hard work will be for nothing.
+Ensure your donation page is optimized; otherwise, all your hard work will be for nothing.

 If your year-end giving emails follow these three tips, you’re already in good shape.
-Yet what about that definitive answer?
-How many fundraising emails should you send for your end of year appeal—and when should you send them?
+But what about that definitive answer we mentioned?
+How many fundraising emails should you send for your end-of-year appeal—and when should you send them?

-Starting December 27, you should send three year-end giving emails.
-Sending three emails over five days will help you keep your organization at the forefront of your donors’ minds without being too repetitive.
-Aim to send all of these emails between 11am and 2pm.
+Starting December 27, send one to two year-end giving emails.
+If you need a last-minute push to meet your goal, consider sending a third!
+Sending these emails over five days will help keep your organization at the forefront of your donors’ minds without being too repetitive.

 Year-End Giving Email #1: The Hook

-Send this email on December 27.
+Send this fundraising email between December 27 and December 29.
 This is the kickoff point for your end-of-year fundraising email appeals.
-It should set the stage for messaging, but frame it as a question to draw people into what you’re asking them to do with you.
+It should set the stage for your campaign messaging, but frame it as a question to draw people into what you’re asking them to do.
+For example, you’d write something like: “Did you know that 1 in 6 children under age five live in poverty?
+Let’s change that.”

 Year-End Giving Email #2: The Line

 Send this email on December 30.
 This should be your most detailed email.
-Use real numbers and evocative imagery to ensure there’s no question of the impact their donation will have or the loss that will occur if they don’t join you in your mission.
+Use real numbers and evocative imagery to ensure there’s no question of their donation’s impact or the loss that will occur if they don’t join you in your mission.
+A line like, “In 2024, because of your generosity, we provided meals to over 1,500 families in our community.
+A $50 gift today helps make sure no family and no child is hungry this year.”

 Making It Your Own